 Only one winner of the games is rewarded with a temporary, wreath of laurel leaves that will quickly fade, turn brown, and be discarded.
 How very different from the imperishable reward that is the prize received by all who run the Christian race with patient-endurance, who press toward the goal of the upward call of God in Christ Jesus our Lord.

 Every believer who disciplines themselves and exercises self-control for the sake of Christ is promised an imperishable, incorruptible crown which will never ever fade away.
 Paul's great passion in life was to preach Christ to Jew and Gentile alike.

 In the same way, our goal in life should be to meet others at their point of need and to share the truth of the gospel with whoever we come in contact.
 We should offer our lives as a living sacrifice and press on so that we may gain the imperishable reward that is ours in Christ Jesus our Lord.

-Heavenly Father, what an amazing testimony we see in the life of Paul, who demonstrated a disciplined life that was spent preaching the glorious gospel of grace to Jew and Gentile alike.
-Thank You that all who live godly in Christ Jesus and exercise self-control in our Christian life are promised an imperishable crown that will never fade away.
-Help me to press on for the upward call of God in Christ Jesus my Lord and help me to live and work for Your praise and glory.
+Heavenly Father, what an amazing testimony we see in Paul who demonstrated a disciplined life that was spent preaching the glorious gospel of grace to Jew and Gentile alike.
+Thank You that all who live godly in Christ Jesus and exercise self-control in their Christian life are promised an imperishable crown, that will never fade away.
+Help me to press on for the upward call of God, in Christ Jesus my Lord.
 This I ask in Jesus' name, AMEN.